 -

 Break Down Complex Problems: When you're faced with a complex problem involving integers, try breaking it down into smaller, more manageable steps.
-For example, if you're trying to solve a long equation with multiple operations, focus on one operation at a time.
+Take this: if you're trying to solve a long equation with multiple operations, focus on one operation at a time.
 Start with the innermost parentheses and work your way outwards.
 This approach will help you avoid making mistakes and keep track of your progress.
 It is also useful to estimate your answer before performing the calculation to verify if your final result makes sense.

 -